-Recently my horn stopped working, and although the horn worked for a time it eventually stopped again.
+Recently my horn stopped working, and although I seemingly fixed it for a time it eventually stopped again.
 Since I didn’t have properly sized insulators, I was initially suspicious of the bullet connectors I had used reasoning that they were coming undone due to the vibrations of the running car.
 On eBay I found someone selling the same model of horn, a Klaxon brand model TR90 “low”, that used spade connectors instead.
 When it arrived I hooked it but still got no honk.
 My multimeter told me that I was getting 12 volts at the horn when I pushed the button.
 Manually grounding the other side of the horn to the car definitely produced a loud, sharp honk.
 This lead me to believe that the ground wire from the horn to the steering wheel switch.
 Thus began a day of disassembling a good amount of the dashboard.Continue reading

 Aside from amateur mechanics one of my guilty pleasures is the TV show Supernatural.
 For those unfamiliar, it was the continuing story of two brothers who hunt monsters.
 They managed to keep this show going for 15 seasons with this recent one being the last.
 After a mid-season production delay due to COVID, the final episodes have aired and the story is now over.
 I mention all this for one simple reason – in the penultimate episode a 240 wagon was briefly featured front and center.